 Therapists instruct those with permanent disabilities, such as spinal cord injuries, cerebral palsy, or muscular dystrophy, in the use of adaptive equipment, including wheelchairs, orthotics, and aids for eating and dressing.
 They also design or make special equipment needed at home or at work.
 Therapists develop computer-aided adaptive equipment and teach clients with severe limitations how to use that equipment in order to communicate better and control various aspects of their environment.

-We are pleased to announce the development of a new Sports Medicine Center (SMC).
-The dedicated staffing of the SMC includes a physician director, a neurologist, an exercise physiologist, physical therapists and other clinicians as needed.
-The mission of the SMC is to prevent injury and optimize performance, as well as to provide wellness guidance and support.
+We are pleased to announce the development of a new NYIT Center Sports Medicine.
+The dedicated staffing of the center includes a physician director, a neurologist, an exercise physiologist, physical therapists and other clinicians as needed.
+The mission of the NYIT Center for Sports Medicine is to prevent injury and optimize performance, as well as to provide wellness guidance and support.
 Our goal is to provide care to athletes of all levels whether they are training for a marathon or attempting to run their first 5k.
 Our services include, but are not limited to, the diagnosis, treatment and rehabilitation of musculoskeletal injuries.
 Our plan is to provide high quality, personalized care that always meets and exceeds expectations.

 With 1.5 to 4 million sports related concussions occurring annually in the United States and increasing public awareness about this condition and its potential consequences, the SMC will have a strong focus on concussions.
 A concussion protocol has been developed by our neurology and physical therapy team that utilizes objective measures of balance, vision and cognition to aide in the diagnosis and treatment of patients.
 The SMC will also conduct research on innovative concussion treatments such as the use of Osteopathic Manipulative Therapy.